Zheng-Bote/header_docu/README.md

 ## Roadmap:
-[x] quick and dirty commandline parser
+- [x] quick and dirty commandline parser

-[ ] migrate QT commandline to plain cxx
+- [ ] migrate QT commandline to vanilla cxx

-[ ] build desktop app with QT
+- [ ] build Linux and Windows desktop app with QT

+- [ ] build Windows desktop app with C#

-[ ] CMake / make support for compilation and installation
+- [ ] CMake / make support for compilation and installation